 Smoking - giving up smoking

-If you made the mistake of becoming a smoker, you are probably aware of how hard it is to give up.
+If you have become a smoker, you are probably aware of how hard it is to give up.
 Don't give up hope though, because it can be done.
 After all, think of the alternative… continuing to smoke!

 The good news is that, if smokers quit smoking, the body repairs itself quite quickly.